acardoco/k8s-mock-flask-mysql/README.md

 2. MySQL database
 3. yaml for the deployments in kubernetes
 4. Dockerfile for the Flask image
-6. Docker Compose .yaml for testing before the k8s part
+5. Docker Compose .yaml for testing before the k8s part

+TO DO:
+- ingress conf.